GENEA

 Generation and Evaluation of Non-verbal Behaviour for Embodied Agents

-Official ICMI 2026 Workshop – October 2026 (in person)
+Official ICMI 2026 Workshop – October 5, 2026 (in person, Naples, Italy)

 The GENEA (Generation and Evaluation of Non-verbal Behaviour for Embodied Agents) Workshop 2026 aims to bring together researchers from diverse disciplines working on different aspects of non-verbal behaviour generation, facilitating discussions on advancing both generation techniques and evaluation methodologies.
 We invite contributions from fields such as human-computer interaction, machine learning, multimedia, robotics, computer graphics, and social sciences.
 This is the seventh installment of the GENEA Workshop, to learn more about the GENEA Initiative, please go here.

-The workshop proceedings can be found here.
+The proceedings of the previous edition of the workshop can be found here.

 Important dates